Andy-Robertson/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 91: August 26, 2020

+**Today's Progress:** Worked on the JavaScript course on freeCodeCamp and refactored code on a the etch a sketch project.

+**Thoughts:** I'll continue to work on JavaScript tomorrow.

 ### Day 90: August 25, 2020

 **Today's Progress:** Worked on the JavaScript course on freeCodeCamp and refactored code on a tribute website.